dolmades/dolmades-cli/docs/MAIN.md

 #### Cooking a dolmade

+Cooking describes the process of building a dolmade from a recipe and the required ingredients.
 To cook a dolmade use the very simple example:

 ```
 ./cook Dolmadefile
 ```
+At first the required ingredients will be downloaded.
+Then, the dolmade is being created and the installer is being run.
 Click straight through the installation process.
 This will install the free game Broken Sword 2.5 on your desktop.
-It can be started by double clicking the desktop icon
+It can be started by double clicking the desktop icon:

 ![](shots/firstuse_0.png?raw=true)